Yichuan (Daniel) Ding

 Ding Y., Park E., Nagarajan M., & Grafstein E. “Patient Prioritization in Emergency Department Triage Systems: An Empirical Study of Canadian Triage and Acuity Scale (CTAS)”, Manufacturing & Service Operations Management, 21, no. 4 (2019): 723-741.

 Ding Y., Ge D, He S, & Ryan C. “A Non-Asymptotic Approach to Analyzing Kidney Exchange Graphs”, Operations Research, 66, no. 4 (2018): 918-935.

 Agrawal, S., Ding, Y., Saberi, A., & Ye, Y. “Price of correlations in stochastic optimization”, Operations Research, 60, no. 1 (2012): 150-162.

 Ding Y., Ge D., & Wolkowicz H. “On Equivalence of Semidefinite Relaxations for Quadratic Matrix Programming”, Mathematics of Operations Research, 36, no. 1 (2011): 88-104.

 Ding Y., Wolkowicz H. “A Low-Dimensional Semidefinite Relaxation for the Quadratic Assignment Problem”, Mathematics of Operations Research, 34, no. 4 (2009): 1008-1022.

-• Honorable mention, Best Working Paper Award, 2017 Behavioral Operations Management Section.
+- Honorable Mention (top 3), Best Working Paper Competition, 2017 Behavioral Operations Management Section.

-• Honorable mention, 2010 student paper prize, by the COSP (Committee of Stochastic Programming)
+- Honorable mention (top 4), 2010 student paper prize, by the COSP (Committee of Stochastic Programming)